 It’s tempting to choose an unlicensed contractor because it “saves you money.”
 The money you “save” could lead to lots of extra costs.
-If there is a problem with workmanship, many unlicensed operators do not come back and fix the problems leading to extra expense for the homeowner to hire another contractor to fix the issue.
+If there is a problem with workmanship, many unlicensed operators do not come back and fix the problems, leading to extra expense for the homeowner to hire another contractor to fix the issue.
 We have even found sizing and other issues that can only be resolved by replacement.

 4. High quality equipment for the best price.

 Premium brands are careful who they allow to install their equipment.
-As a result, unlicensed contractors do not have access to the same calibur of equipment as a licensed contractor.
+As a result, unlicensed contractors do not have access to the same caliber of equipment as a licensed contractor.
 HVAC is an expensive investment and you want to make sure your system will last.

 5. Rebates, rebates rebates!